 No, in most cases, a final interview isn’t a formality, but rather the last “filter” most employers use to decide on the top contender.
 Most of the time, at least two candidates make it to the final interview round.
 Also, many employers keep more people on the bench in case the final candidate bombs the interview (in some way) or decides to accept a competing offer.
 Hence, you should treat the final interview as an opportunity to make and strong impression about yourself and seal the deal.

 The final round of interview questions differ substantially from the general interview questions, asked during earlier rounds.
 At this point, the committee will likely focus on your cultural fit, career aspirations, and transition to the company.

-You can expect several behavioral interview questions, plus a couple of others directed to assess your personality and future performance.
+You can expect several behavioral interview questions, plus a couple of others aimed at assessing your personality and future performance.

-To help you out, we’ve made a list of most-asked questions for the final interview with sample answers.
+To help you out, we’ve made a list of the most-asked third-round interview questions with sample answers to them.

 At the final interview, the employer is seriously considering hiring you.
 So obviously, they want to understand what things you see as a priority and where you plan to channel your efforts.
 Your response will obviously depend on your seniority level and the exact role.